MRaflyH/TA-STI/DECISIONS.md

 `build.py` already emits all seven columns, so this is a `features.py` edit with no rebuild.
 Blocked on the literature step.

+**Updated 2026-09-11.
+No longer blocked, and more urgent than it reads.**
+`hour_sin`, `hour_cos` and `cos_sza` are present in both built tables and are in **neither `CANDIDATES` nor `EXCLUDE`** — `check_against_table` reports this in both domains. `cos_sza` is described above as a proposal to compute; it already exists.
+Three unclassified numeric columns is exactly the hazard the check's own message names: any "everything numeric" selection in `selection/` picks them up without a decision having been made. **This must close before `selection/` reads a column list.**

+Evidence for keeping `hour_of_day_local`, now measured rather than argued: in tropis the diurnal cycle spans 15,91 points of zero share against CAPE's 8,52 across its deciles — the clock discriminates nearly twice as well as the single most-cited convective predictor.
+In subtropis it reverses, CAPE 8,98 against diurnal 5,04.
+That asymmetry is itself a Bab VI finding.

+The literature offers weak support for including calendar columns regardless of screening outcome: one forecast post-processing study force-includes prediction time, month and hour whatever its three selection methods return (arXiv 2604.19340, metadata unverified).
+It does not address the antiphase problem.

 **O-2 — Whether the lock is one file or two.** `requirements.txt` holds both the pins and the reasoning, so regenerating it with `pip freeze` destroys the comments — which has already happened once.
 The alternative is a